Are you planning to invest in a musical instrument, specifically an acoustic guitar, but do not know what brand to buy?

 Neck Width: How easily can you reach the top strings with your fretting hand?

 Body Size: Dreadnaught guitars are big, and have a similarly rich sound.
 A concert acoustic is much smaller and thus brighter.
 If you’re playing alone, sitting down, the big size can be nice.
 But if you’re part of a band and like to move, you might want something slimmer.

 There is no such thing as right or wrong when it comes to choosing an acoustic guitar.
 Biggest does not always mean the best, and the popularity of a particular guitar brand does not necessarily mean that it’s for you.

 Acoustic guitars come in all shapes and sizes, as well as designs, what someone else finds appealing may not be good for you.

 The right acoustic guitar really depends on what you need.
-Regardless of the price, it is best to purchase a guitar that will really work on your purpose.
+Regardless of the price, it is best to purchase a guitar that will really work for your purpose.

-But if you are looking for the best acoustic guitar under $1500, it is advisable for you to purchase Ovation Melissa Etheridge Signature Elite AA.
+But if you are looking for the best acoustic guitar for under $1500, it is advisable for you to purchase Taylor 214ce Deluxe Grand Auditorium.
 Why?
 It has a very creative design and a good price.